Lindale Winter UIL

 Line by line debates.
 I want to see the clash of ideas.

 Policy arguments that are sufficiently developed.
-A disadvantage is not one card.
+A disadvantage is almost never one card.
 Counterplans, too, must be fully developed.
 Case specific counterplans are vastly preferable to broad generics.
 PIC's are fine.

 Framework debates that actually clash.
 I like K debates, but I am more likely to vote on a K that is based on philosophy that is more substantive and less ephemeral.
 NOTE: I have recently concluded that running a K with me in the back of the room is likely to be a mistake.
 I like the ideas in critical arguments, but I believe I evaluate policy arguments more cleanly.